Totem Teddy

 Totem Teddy Goes Home

 No one knows how Andrew Thompson came to possess the totem in the early 1900s.
-Some think it disappeared when a smallpox epidemic caused the village to be abandoned; others suspect profiteers of removing it under cover of darkness.
-Over the years, the Tlingit (pronounced KLINK-it) tribe of Angoon, Alaska mourned the loss of the Bear Clan Totem and remained unaware of its fate.
+Some think it disappeared when a smallpox epidemic caused the village to be abandoned; others suspect profiteers of removing it under the cover of darkness.
+Over the years, the Tlingit (pronounced KLINK-it) tribe of Angoon, Alaska, mourned the loss of the Bear Clan Totem and remained unaware of its fate.

-But fate would bring about its return when, around 2002, UNC alumnus Peter Corey from the Sheldon Jackson Museum in Sitka, saw an 1890 photograph of the missing totem, and recognized it as UNC’s Totem Teddy.
+But fate would bring about its return when, around 2002, UNC alumnus Peter Corey from the Sheldon Jackson Museum in Sitka saw an 1890 photograph of the missing totem and recognized it as UNC’s Totem Teddy.
 Corey told the Tlingit tribe he thought he might know where the Bear Clan totem pole had been all these years.

 A delegation of the Tlingit tribe traveled to Greeley to determine if the campus landmark was their long-missing totem, and they confirmed its identity.